Speech Paralinguistic Approach for Detecting Dementia Using Gated Convolutional Neural Network: Related Works

 \subsubsection{Image}

-Structural brain images from Magnetic Resonance Imaging (MRI) can be used to identify AD patients \citep{farhan2014ensemble}.
-Brain imaging plays an important role in neurodegenerative disorder detection because it provides useful information regarding the anatomical change in the brain of patients \citep{narayanan2016can}.
-The combination of MRI and fluorodeoxyglucose-positron emission tomography (FDG-PET) images was used to identify MCI patients who will further progress to dementia \citep{lu2018multimodal}.
-Despite their effectiveness, medical image acquisition is costly and it requires doctors with a high level of expertise.
+Structural brain images from Magnetic Resonance Imaging (MRI) can be used to identify AD patients \cite{farhan2014ensemble}.
+Brain imaging plays an important role in neurodegenerative disorder detection because it provides useful information regarding anatomical changes in patients' brain \cite{narayanan2016can}.
+The combination of MRI and fluorodeoxyglucose-positron emission tomography (FDG-PET) images was used to identify MCI patients who would further progress to dementia \cite{lu2018multimodal}.
+Despite their effectiveness, medical image acquisition is costly and not easily accessible.